DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: Introduction

-Most recently proposed text-to-image synthesis models are based on Stacked GANs \cite{zhang2017stackgan, zhang2018stackgan} to generate high-resolution images, which employ concatenating and cross-modal attention to fuse text and image features~\cite{reed2016generative, zhang2017stackgan, zhang2018stackgan, xu2018attngan, zhu2019dm} and then introduce DAMSM loss \cite{xu2018attngan}, cycle consistency \cite{qiao2019mirrorgan}, and Siamese network \cite{yin2019semantics} to ensure the text-image semantic consistency by extra networks.
+Two major challenges for text-to-image synthesis are the authenticity of the generated image, and the semantic consistency between the given text and the generated image.
+Due to the instability of the GAN model, most recent models adopt the stacked architecture \cite{zhang2017stackgan, zhang2018stackgan} as the backbone to generate high-resolution images.
+They employ cross-modal attention to fuse text and image features~\cite{reed2016generative, zhang2017stackgan, zhang2018stackgan, xu2018attngan, zhu2019dm} and then introduce DAMSM network \cite{xu2018attngan}, cycle consistency \cite{qiao2019mirrorgan}, or Siamese network \cite{yin2019semantics} to ensure the text-image semantic consistency by extra networks.

-Although impressive results have been presented by previous work \cite{li2019controllable, qiao2019learn, qiao2019mirrorgan, zhu2019dm, yin2019semantics, li2019object,gou2020segattngan}, there still remain three problems.
-First, the entanglements between generators in stacked architecture makes the final refined images look like a simple combination of fuzzy shape and some details (see Figure~\ref{fig1}).
-Second, introducing extra network to ensure text-image semantic consistency increase the training complexity and bring a large additional computational cost.
-Third, simply concatenating text and image features can not make full use of text information, and cross-modal attention can only applied two times on $64{\times}64$ and $128{\times}128$ image features due to large computational cost.
-It makes the generator cannot fuse text and image features effectively.
+Although impressive results have been presented by previous works \cite{li2019controllable, qiao2019learn, qiao2019mirrorgan, zhu2019dm, yin2019semantics, li2019object,gou2020segattngan}, there still remain three problems.
+First, the stacked architecture \cite{zhang2017stackgan} introduces entanglements between different generators, and this makes the final refined images look like a simple combination of fuzzy shape and some details.
+As shown in Figure~\ref{fig1}(a), the final refined image has a fuzzy shape synthesized by $G_0$, coarse attributes (e.g., eye and beak) synthesized by $G_1$, and fine-grained details (e.g., eye reflection) added by $G_2$.
+The final synthesized image looks like a simple combination of visual features from different image scales.
+Second, existing studies usually fix the extra networks \cite{xu2018attngan,qiao2019mirrorgan} during the adversarial training, making these networks easily fooled by the generator to synthesize adversarial features \cite{yu2020defense,park2021benchmark}, thereby weakening their supervision power on semantic consistency.
+Third, cross-modal attention \cite{xu2018attngan} can not make full use of text information.
+They can only be applied two times on $64{\times}64$ and $128{\times}128$ image features due to its high computational cost.
+It limits the effectiveness of the text-image fusion process and makes the model hard to extend to higher-resolution image synthesis.

-To address these three issues, we propose a novel text-to-image generation method named as Deep Fusion Generative Adversarial Network (DF-GAN).
-For the first issue, we replace the stacked backbone with a one-stage backbone composed of hinge loss~\cite{zhang2019self} and residual networks~\cite{he2016deep}.
-Based on this one-stage text-to-image backbone, our model can synthesize high-resolution images directly with better object shapes and realistic fine-grained details.
+To address the above issues, we propose a novel text-to-image generation method named Deep Fusion Generative Adversarial Network (DF-GAN).
+For the first issue, we replace the stacked backbone with a one-stage backbone.
+It is composed of hinge loss~\cite{zhang2019self} and residual networks~\cite{he2016deep} which stabilizes the GAN training process to synthesize high-resolution images directly.
+Since there is only one generator in the one-stage backbone, it avoids the entanglements between different generators.